-The school's research is conducted through four research centres, which group together academic staff with similar interests.
+The school's research is conducted through our research centres, which group together academic staff with similar interests.

-These centres deliver high-quality research under our eight research themes, unified by a common concern with social justice.
+These centres deliver high-quality research under our ten research themes, unified by a common concern with social justice.
 Each research centre has its own lead who is responsible for co-ordination of centre's activities.

 The centre's research informs public and policy debate, as well as helping to shape the contemporary sociologies of identities, citizenship, equalities and migration.